What is Conflict in a Story and How to Write One in 8 Steps

 5. Assigning External Obstacles

-An obstacle is a physical or non-physical object that stands in the way of characters solving a problem or achieving a goal.
-Obstacles are perhaps the most well-known element of a good story conflict because they are usually obvious and tend to directly affect characters’ lives.
+An obstacle is anything that stands in the way of characters solving a problem or achieving a goal.
+Obstacles are essential for a good story conflict because they tend to directly affect the characters’ lives.
+If a person, object, or event makes your characters pause to think of a solution, they count as an obstacle that causes conflict.

-Naturally, there is a broad range of creative potential that even experienced writers may underestimate when designing obstacles in their characters’ paths.
+As a result of that, there is a vast amount of potential obstacles that even experienced writers might not always think about.
 One good example is using simple inconveniences as powerful catalysts for a greater conflict.
 For instance, your main character might run out of milk and get kidnapped on their way to the store.
-In that example, the obstacle was running out of milk, and the conflict was getting kidnapped.

 6. Aligning the Main Challenge to Character(s)’ Flaws

 When matching conflicts with character flaws, you have a number of routes you can take.
-Most authors like to change some aspects of their main characters’ personalities over time, but this is not a strict requirement for resolving story conflict.
+Most authors like to change some aspects of their main characters’ personalities over time.
+However, this is not a strict requirement for resolving story conflict.
 Some authors use what is known as a “flat character arc”—where the main character does not change fundamentally, but they do create such changes in the people around them.
 But even then, the conflict still has to challenge the characters in a way that impacts them and their environment.

 7. Using Atmosphere and Writing Style to Liven Up Conflict